4.4 Quarto

 folder.

-Benefits of Quarto:
+Strengths of Quarto:

-- hoverable citations
+- hoverable citations and cross-references, easy to read

-- subplots
+- easy subplots

 4.4.1 Book Structure